emqxarchive/emqx-enterprise-docs-en/tune.rst

 Tuning Guide
 ============

-In a stress test, EMQ X R2 sustained 1.3 million concurrent MQTT connections on a 8 Core/32GB CentOS server.
+EMQ X R2 scaled to 1.3 million concurrent MQTT connections on a 8 Core/32GB CentOS server.

 Tuning the Linux Kernel, Networking, Erlang VM and the EMQ broker for one million concurrent MQTT connections.